A-Level Results 2021

-"As a Sixth Form Leadership team, we had high hopes for this Year group and I am so pleased to be able to say that this excellent set of results contains some outstanding individual results.
-Despite not being achieved through exams, such a set of results could only have been gained as a result of those individuals putting in a great deal of hard work, having a strong positive mental attitude and regularly demonstrating real resilience, not least during the last few months.
+"As a Sixth Form Leadership team, we had high hopes for this Year group, and I am so pleased to be able to say that this excellent set of results, achieved in the most difficult of learning experiences possible, contains some outstanding individual results.

-The results are totally representative of the outcomes they deserved and therefore it was fantastic to see so many happy faces as our students opened their envelopes!
+The results are representative of the immense hard work they put into their work, remote learning and assessments and it was fantastic to see so many happy faces as our students opened their envelopes!

-I really couldn’t be more proud and I wish them happy, healthy and successful futures."
+I really couldn’t be prouder, and I wish all our former students happy, healthy and successful futures."